moggieuk/Happy-Hare/doc/hardware_config.md

 ```

 Klipper can only have one `save_variables` file and so if you are already using one you can simply comment out the lines above and Happy Hare will append into your existing "variables" file.

+If all other pin's and setup look correct *RESTART KLIPPER* and proceed to step 2.

 <br>